Sim Card Thailand

 Three traveler sim packages.
 The base model at 49 baht offers 15 baht for 30 days credit validity, 7 days free we chat and AIS 7 days free super WiFi network A call home will cost you 1 baht/minutes.
 The second is at 299 baht and the third 599 baht, which is the most interesting if you spend more than 15 days in the country, 6 GB, 15 days unlimited internet and a 100 baht credit with 30 days validity.

-AIS offer good privileges and promotions such as a GRAB 300THB discount on the first 3 rides! when downloading the app via the link and entering this special promo code.
-Campaign Period: Now – Dec31,2018
+AIS offer good privileges and promotions such as a GRAB 300THB discount on the first 3 rides! when downloading the app via the link and entering the special promo

 Where to Buy it